AbhishekGhosh/WROOM-ESP32-IBM-Watson-IoT-Example/README.md

 ## Parts for the advanced examples :

-9. DHT11 sensor
+9. DHT11 sensor for temp, humidity
 10. Pushbutton
-11. Pulse sensor
+11. Pulse sensor for pulse
-12. Relay module
+12. Relay module for control of AC appliances
-12. Smartwatch with BLE
+12. Smartwatch with BLE for detecting presence
+13. MAX30102 module for pulse oximetry
 ---

 ### This is an Free and Open Source Project by Abhishek Ghosh